You are now in the main content area

 Ebrahim Bagheri is equipping software engineers and data scientists with cutting edge tools and techniques.
 He works to address the pressing challenge of developing data analytics software methodologies and platforms that can help us better understand the value and meaning of large amounts of data, which has been made available through user-generated content and scientific and industrial entities.

-Roberto Botelho (Tier II, Biomedical Science and Technologies)
+Roberto Botelho (Tier II, Organelle Function and Adaptation)

 Roberto Botelho is a leading researcher on organelles, the "organs" of the cell.
 The Botelho Lab for Organelle Identity and Function explores how cells establish, maintain and change organelles, and how this process can affect the human body’s ability to combat disease.
 His research aims to better understand organelle identity processes and consequently create knowledge for improved therapies.